 The strlen routine returns an integer specifying the number of non-NULL characters in a string.
-Its suntax is:
+Its syntax is:

 '''

-strlen(s);
+strlen(S);

 '''

 where s is a character pointer to the NULL-terminated string whose length is to be taken.
-For example, if you execute then the integer len contains the total number of non-s-1NULL s+1 characters in the string pointed to by string.
-Thus, points to the terminating NULL in string
+For example, if you execute then the integer len contains the total number of non- \slash s-1NULL \slash s+1 characters in the string pointed to by string.
+Thus, string[len]